 This level of customisation extends to the interior too, with the ability to customise the steering wheel and digital display, to the seatbelt design and roll cage colour.

-Players can also reportedly build multiple car builds, test drive them, and swap parts before confirming the build.
+Hendrson also claims that players can create multiple car builds, test drive them, and swap parts before confirming the build.

 As for official cars, WRC 23 will reportedly feature 16 classes including WRC, WRC2, F2 Kitcar and H1 FWD.